qlu-lab/PUMAS/README.md

   * `output_path`: folder to write partitioned GWAS summary statistics

 ### Construct ensemble PRS and benchmark PRS models
-Different from PUMAS's PRS evaluation function, PUMA-CUBS requires SNP weights from each PRS method to be stored in a separate `.<pre_method>.txt` file so that PUMA-CUBS can construct ensemble PRS based on fine-tuned PRS model from each method and benchmark all PRS models.
+The required input datasets are mostly the same as PUMAS's PRS evaluation function.
+Different from PUMAS, PUMA-CUBS requires SNP weights from each PRS method to be stored in a separate `.<pre_method>.txt` file so that PUMA-CUBS can construct ensemble PRS based on fine-tuned PRS model from each method and benchmark all PRS models.
 After PRS model training, run:
 ```
 Rscript ./code/PUMA-CUBS.evaluation.R \
 --k <number of folds> \